t9md/atom-vim-mode-plus/README.md

 - [ ] Flash(highlight) region for yanked, pasted, indented for giving instant feedback to user, beneficial especially used as operator like `yip`, `=ip`.
 - [ ] Don't change cursor position after yank, indent(break compatibility to Vim, but I thinks this is bettter).
 - [ ] New Operator for Surround, DeleteSurround, ChangeSurround.
+- [ ] Show current Register, Mark, Count as overlay decoration to giving instant feedback to user.
 - [x] New Operator for ToggleLineComments, Camelize, Dasherize, Underscore.
 - [x] New TextObject for Comment, Indent.
 - [x] Rewrite spec to be able to write test intuitively.